|Volume Fifty-two — Article 3||Volume 52 | Home|

 NKJ Titus 3:5-8 "not by works of righteousness which we have done, but according to His mercy He saved us, through the washing of regeneration and renewing of the Holy Spirit, whom He poured out on us abundantly through Jesus Christ our Savior, that having been justified by His grace we should become heirs according to the hope of eternal life.
 This is a faithful saying, and these things I want you to affirm constantly, that those who have believed in God should be careful to maintain good works.
 These things are good and profitable to men."

-3. If the reception of Christ's imputed righteousness by faith alone does not bring with it the abundant gift of the Spirit, other steps or techniques must be resorted to in order to obtain "heaven's best."
+3. If the repentant sinner's faith and trust in Christ's imputed sinless life and atoning death on the cross does not bring with it the abundant gift of the Spirit, other steps or techniques must be resorted to in order to obtain "heaven's best."
 Here the door is opened to a new kind of legalism.
 People become obsessed with getting the Spirit by their own acts of "absolute surrender," "total dedication," or "eradication of the self."
 The attention is turned from the gospel message that Christ has actually won the Spirit for the believer by His own acts of absolute surrender, total dedication, and the putting away of sin which took place on Calvary (Acts 2:33; Gal.
 3:13-14; John 7:38-39).

 NKJ Acts 2:33 "Therefore being exalted to the right hand of God, and having received from the Father the promise of the Holy Spirit, He poured out this which you now see and hear."